'Orange Is the New Black' hackers threaten other networks with ransom demands

 "We were so early when we acquired the copies that post hadn't gotten around to Episodes 11-13," they said, using an industry shorthand term for "post-production."

-The group warned that more Netflix material could be leaked soon — and not just the streaming service's proprietary work.
+The hacker or hackers warned that more Netflix material could be leaked soon — and not just the streaming service's proprietary work.
 It specifically named ABC, National Geographic, Fox and IFC (formerly the Independent Film Channel) as being "on the feasting menu."

 "Our offer(s) are still on the table — for now," the group said.